DIAGNijmegen/website-content/content/pages/vacancies/postdoc-deep-learning-gastro.md

 ## Application

-All additional information about the vacancy can be obtained from [Dr. Jeroen van der Laak](mailto:jeroen.vanderlaak@radboudumc.nl) or [Prof. Dr. Iris Nagetgaal](mailto:iris.nagtegaal@radboudumc.nl) via +31 (0)6 15 89 16 07.
-Use the Apply button on [this page](Use the Apply button on [this page](https://www.radboudumc.nl/en/vacancies/76181-phd-candidate-for-development-and-validation-of-machine-learning-based-histopathological-skin-) to apply for this position.
+All additional information about the vacancy can be obtained from [Dr. Jeroen van der Laak](mailto:jeroen.vanderlaak@radboudumc.nl) or [Prof. Dr. Iris Nagtegaal](mailto:iris.nagtegaal@radboudumc.nl) via +31 (0)6 15 89 16 07.
+Use the Apply button on [this page](https://www.radboudumc.nl/en/vacancies/78681-postdoc-deep-learning-in-digital-gastrointestinal-pathology) to apply for this position.
 This vacancy closes on **Februari 18**.